constFormek/fx-checker/README-template.md

 ## My process

 The first thing i had to do was to clean up the default file structure and get rid of boiler plate code.
-After that i created variables from the figma file.
+After that i created css variables from the figma file.
 Then came the part of creating a two-way converter, because i felt that it gives user better experience if he doesn't have to click the switch button to convert back from the other currency.
 I struggled a lot with this part, not sure why but i came across many weird small errors and i felt overwhelmed.
 I used AI to guide me and kind of explain what was I doing wrong and it told me what to consider and the rest after that kind of clicked.
+So i didn't knew at the beginning that the both way conversion from the inputs was required, but i looked up closely at the design and found this out.
+I built the rest of the converter ui, besides the currency picker, i have built the swap button and made it work, with slight issues with the roundings which kind of drives me crazy, but i will try to fix those issues if I won't run out of time.
+I do feel a little bit overwhelmed because i have started many features inside the converter alone but none of them is 100% finished, i still need to make it responsive, finish the picker, add local storage, etc. I'm slowly making progress but i get stuck a lot of times.

 ### Built with